Agenda

 Entrepreneurs will pitch their fast casual concepts to attendees and a panel of advisers who will quiz them about their growth plans and also give them advice.

-Choosing a winner: Four founders will pitch their concepts during Round 1 with the audience selecting a winner.
-During round 2, four more will pitch their business plans, and the audience will vote for a winner.
+Choosing a winner: Three founders will pitch their concepts during Round 1 with the audience selecting a winner.
+During round 2, three more will pitch their business plans, and the audience will vote for a winner.
 During round 3, those two winners will go head-to-head answering audience and adviser questions.
 The audience will vote for a final winner.

 It’s our “nicer” version of “Shark Tank,” which means it’s all about helping small but innovative concepts get off the ground.
 The audience members will vote on their favorite pitch, and the winner will receive bragging rights (of course), a $3,500 prize, one year of free service with Ovation and a starring spot on the Fast Casual Frontrunners series to compete for a $200,000 investment from Savor.